MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/use-simplified-authentication-configuration.md

 ---
-title: ""Get started with configuring the authentication your portal authentication with different identity providers. | MicrosoftDocs"
+title: "Get started with configuring the authentication your portal authentication using different identity providers. | MicrosoftDocs"
-description: "Learn how to configure the authentication your portal authentication with different identity providers."
+description: "Learn how to configure the authentication your portal authentication using different identity providers."
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual